 Course introduces nonprofit theory, focuses on nonprofit leadership and management, and explores nonprofit innovation and change within the context of public health.
 A highly practical and applied approach for students working in the nonprofit sector or with nonprofit partners.

 HSMP 6634 | Management, Budgeting and Public Health Administration | 3.0 Credits | Campus: AMC - Fall (online)

-This course is designed to prepare public health professionals for management and administration of public health programs and community initiatives.
+This course is designed for Leadership in Public health students or as an elective for non-HSMP concentration students.
+The course will prepare public health professionals for management and administration of public health programs and community initiatives.
 Content addresses program planning, development, budgeting, management and evaluation.
 Syllabus pending.

 HSMP 7010 | Foundations in HSR (seminar) | 1.0 Credit | Campus: AMC - Fall, Spring (permission of instructor required)

 Introduces students to the academic health services research literature.
 This seminar course requires students to participate in small seminars led by faculty on different health services research topics plus attending larger HSMP departmental seminars.
 Evaluation is based on weekly papers.

 HSMP 7607 | Methods in Health Services Research I | 3.0 Credits | Campus: AMC - Spring (Prereq: BIOS 6611)

 The first of a two-course sequence in empirical methods in health services research.
 The statistical theory underlying basic empirical methods and the thoughtful implementation/practice of these methods are emphasized.
 Topics covered include OLS, Gauss-Markov assumptions, logit/probit.
 Stata will be used.